wmnsk/ContentTypeProxy/README.md

 # ContentTypeProxy

-Dead simple HTTP Proxy that inserts Content-Type if the Content-Type field is missing or empty.
+Dead simple HTTP Proxy that inserts Content-Type if the Content-Type field is missing or empty in the header of POST.
 This is just a PoC to show how easy it is to edit HTTP Header with Proxy.

-Please note that this is NOT for production, even it might also be the help for someone in trouble with HTTP Header :sweat_smile:
+Please note that this is NOT for production, even though it might also be the help for someone in trouble with HTTP Header :sweat_smile:

 https://seclists.org/fulldisclosure/2018/Sep/16